SC Admission Requirements

 |Admission Standards||Extremely Easy|

-Can I get into SC?
-The school has a 52% acceptance rate.
+How hard is it to get into SC and can I get accepted?
+The school has a 52% acceptance rate ranking it #5 in Kansas for lowest rate of acceptance.
 Last year, 923 out of 1,759 applicants were admitted making SC a more competitive school to get into with a good chance of acceptance for qualifying applicants.
 Academically, it has extremely easy requirements for admission test scores, generally admitting students who score in the top 63 percent.
 Sterling College typically accepts and attracts "B+" average high school students.
 Only 24% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top half of their high school class.

 |SAT Test||25th Percentile Score|